Cohasset Fertilizing Lawn Services

 Cohasset Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas

-Fertilizer application near wetlands and protected areas in Cohasset is regulated under the Wetlands Protection Act (M.G.L. c.
-131, § 40).
+Fertilizer application near wetlands and protected areas in Cohasset is governed by the Wetlands Protection Act (M.G.L. c.
+131, § 40) and local Conservation Commission policies.
 Permits or notifications are required for work within 25–100 feet of wetlands or streams.
 No-fertilizer buffer strips are mandatory, and organic-only products are recommended in sensitive zones.
-Protect groundwater and surface water by preventing nutrient runoff, especially near public water supply wells.
-Always avoid applying fertilizer to impervious surfaces and sweep any spills back onto turf.
+Protect groundwater and surface water by preventing nutrient runoff, coordinating with MassDEP watershed programs, and adhering to TMDL requirements for impaired waterways.
+Always avoid applying fertilizer to impervious surfaces and use deflector shields near sensitive areas.
 Schedule applications with a minimum 24–48 hour rain-free window, using National Weather Service forecasts.
-For permitting and guidance, contact:
+Protect pollinators by avoiding combination products with insecticides during peak flowering (May–September).

 Cohasset Conservation Commission